 In addition to condition-specific bacterial strains, supplements can also be formulated with a focus on using multiple strains in order to deliver more overall health benefits.
 Based on a number of studies, multi-strain probiotics appear to show great efficacy and beneficial effects on improving overall health.

-Multi-strain probiotics can be targeted towards a wide range of health issues including indigestion, irritable bowel syndrome, gut wellness, diarrhea, immune support, respiratory infections, gut microbiota modulation, digestive support, regularity, irritated bowels, gas & bloating, autism, depression, anxiety and healthy mood support.
+Multi-strain probiotics can be used to target a wide range of health issues at once.
+Combining several different strains may be helpful with conditions such as indigestion, irritable bowel syndrome, gut wellness, diarrhea, immune support, respiratory infections, gut microbiota modulation, digestive support, regularity, irritated bowels, gas & bloating, autism, depression, anxiety, and healthy mood support.
 The option to take just one product for such a broad spectrum of health benefits is both convenient and affordable.

 Are Prebiotics Included?